geospatialncl/OpenUDM/README.md

 ##### Expected arguments:
 `-i` - path and name of input raster.
 Default = 'raster.asc'
 `-o` - path and name of output vector - supports geopackages only at the moment.
 Default = 'buildings.gpkg'
-`-c` - the cell value to identify and convert to vectors, expects an integer.
-Default = 1
+`-f` - the feature type to extract from the raster layer output from UDM.
+Default = 'buildings'.
+Allowed values are 'buildings, 'roads' and 'greenspace'.

 ## Acknowledgements